intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/nnframes.md

 nn_classifier_model = NNClassifierModel(model)
 ```

 NNClassifierModel is a specialized `NNModel` for classification tasks.
 Both label and prediction column will have the datatype of Double.

 `NNClassifierModel` can be created with various parameters for different scenarios.

-**1.** `NNClassifierModel(model)`
+- `NNClassifierModel(model)`

-   Takes only model and use `SeqToTensor` as feature Preprocessing. `NNClassifierModel` will
-   extract the data from feature column (only Scalar, Array[_] or Vector data type are supported)
-   and convert each feature to 1-dimension Tensor.
+   Takes only model and use `SeqToTensor` as feature Preprocessing. `NNClassifierModel` will extract the data from feature column (only Scalar, Array[_] or Vector data type are supported) and convert each feature to 1-dimension Tensor.
 The tensors will be sent to model for inference.

-**2.** `NNClassifierModel(model, featureSize: Array[Int])`
+- `NNClassifierModel(model, featureSize: Array[Int])`

-   Takes model and featureSize(Array of Int). `NNClassifierModel` will extract the data from feature
-   column (only Scalar, Array[_] or Vector data type are supported) and convert each feature
-   to Tensor according to the specified Tensor size.
-User can also set featureSize as
-   Array[Array[Int]] for multi-inputs model.
+   Takes model and featureSize(Array of Int). `NNClassifierModel` will extract the data from feature column (only Scalar, Array[_] or Vector data type are supported) and convert each feature to Tensor according to the specified Tensor size.
+User can also set featureSize as Array[Array[Int]] for multi-inputs model.

-**3.** `NNClassifierModel(model, featurePreprocessing: Preprocessing[F, Tensor[T]])`
+- `NNClassifierModel(model, featurePreprocessing: Preprocessing[F, Tensor[T]])`

-   Takes model and featurePreprocessing. `NNClassifierModel` will extract the data from feature
-   column and convert each feature to Tensor with the featurePreprocessing.
-This constructor provides
-   more flexibility in supporting extra data types.
+   Takes model and featurePreprocessing. `NNClassifierModel` will extract the data from feature column and convert each feature to Tensor with the featurePreprocessing.
+This constructor provides more flexibility in supporting extra data types.

-Meanwhile, for advanced use cases (e.g. model with multiple input tensor), `NNClassifierModel`
-supports: `setSamplePreprocessing(value: Preprocessing[Any, Sample[T]])`to directly compose
-Sample according to user-specified Preprocessing.
+Meanwhile, for advanced use cases (e.g. model with multiple input tensor), `NNClassifierModel` supports: `setSamplePreprocessing(value: Preprocessing[Any, Sample[T]])`to directly compose Sample according to user-specified Preprocessing.

 ---

-### Hyperparameter setting
+### 2.5 Hyperparameter Setting

-Prior to the commencement of the training process, you can modify the optimization algorithm, batch
-size, the epoch number of your training, and learning rate to meet your goal or
-`NNEstimator`/`NNClassifier` will use the default value.
+Prior to the commencement of the training process, you can modify the optimization algorithm, batch size, the epoch number of your training, and learning rate to meet your goal or `NNEstimator`/`NNClassifier` will use the default value.

 Continue the codes above, NNEstimator and NNClassifier can be set in the same way.